Stability of parabolic Harnack inequalities for symmetric non-local Dirichlet forms: Equivalences of

 \begin{example} \rm \quad Let $M=\bR^3$ and $0<\alpha <2$.
 Consider a symmetric process $X_t=(X^{(1)}_t, X^{(2)}_t, X^{(3)}_t)$, where $X^{(i)}_t$, $i=1,2,3$, are independent $1$-dimensional symmetric $\alpha$-stable processes.
 In \cite{BC}, it is proved that $X=\{X_t; t\geq 0\}$ satisfies $\EHR$ and $\E_\phi$ with $\phi(r)=r^\alpha$, but $\EHI$ and, consequently $\PHI (\phi)$, fails too.
 In addition, in this case one can easily see that $\UJS$ does not hold.
 (We note that in \cite{BC}, the authors discussed more general processes on $\bR^d$ that are expressed by a system of stochastic differential equations $dX_t=A(X_{t-})\,dZ_t$, where $Z^{(i)}_t$, $1\le i\le d$, are independent $1$-dimensional symmetric $\alpha$-stable processes and $A$ is a matrix-valued function which is bounded, continuous and non-degenerate.)
 We also note that for this example, $\PI(\phi)$ and $\SCSJ(\phi)$ are satisfied by \cite[Example 4]{DK} and Remark \ref{R:csjrem}, respectively. \end{example}

 {\bf Acknowledgements}.
 We thank Dr. M. Murugan for spotting the inconsistent use of time direction in Definition \ref{PER}\,(iii) of an earlier version of this paper.
+We also thank Prof. M. Kassmann and Dr. T. Schulze for pointing out an error in Example \ref{E:1.3} of an earlier version of this paper.
 We are grateful to the referees for reading the paper carefully and helpful comments.

 0.2truein

 {\bf Zhen-Qing Chen}

 Department of Mathematics, University of Washington, Seattle, WA 98195, USA